google-deepmind/pysc2/docs/environment.md

 To at least resemble playing fairly it is a good idea to artificially limit the APM.
 The easy way is to limit how often the agent gets observations and can make an action, and limit it to one action per observation.
-For example you can do this by only taking every Nth observation, where N is up for debate.
+For example you can do this by only taking every `N`th observation, where `N` is up for debate.
 A value of 20 is roughly equal to 50 apm while 5 is roughly 200 apm, so that's a reasonable range to play with.
 A more sophisticated way is to give the agent every observation but limit the number of actions that actually have an effect, forcing it to mainly make no-ops which wouldn't count as actions.

 It's probably better to consider all actions as equivalent, including camera